nasa/Common-Metadata-Repository/search-app/docs/api.md

 CMR-Hits: 408
 CMR-Search-After: ["aaa", 123, 456]
 ```
-This tells us that there are total 408 granules matching our search and we can use the `CMR-Search-After: ["aaa", 123, 456]` header to page through the rest of the result set.
+This tells us that there are total 408 granules matching our search and we can use the `CMR-Search-After: ["aaa", 123, 456]` header to get the next page of the result set.
 To do that, we run:
 ```
 curl -i -H 'CMR-Search-After: ["aaa", 123, 456]' "%CMR-ENDPOINT%/granules?concept_id=C1-PROV1&page_size=200"
 ```